lowRISC/opentitan/hw/ip/spi_device/doc/_index.md

 If the request is in the supported locality (0-4), the logic checks `TPM_ACCESS_x.activeLocality` then returns data based on the table 39 in the spec for Return-by-HW registers.
 Other registers in the table should be processed by SW.

+## Detecting Reliability Errors

+This version of the SPI_DEVICE IP implements the parity to detect bit flip errors on the internal SRAM.
+The HW checks the parity error when the SW reads data from the SRAM.
+The error is reported to the SW via TL D channel error signal.
+SW is recommended to discard the current context if any transaction is ongoing then to reset the IP.

 # Design Details

 ## Clock and Phase